Published on July 10th, 2018

 - Gather as much information as possible across the entire story.

 - Write your case study with a narrative that is memorable.

 - Design the case study so it's visually appealing enough for prospects to read.

-There is a difference between learning how to create a case study and learning how to create a case study that is memorable.
+There is a difference between learning how to write a case study and learning how to write a case study that is memorable.
 That persuades.
 That sings from the rooftops, “Just look at these results — you know you want to work with us!”

 Unfortunately, many of the case studies I’ve read are boring, self-aggrandizing, and uninspiring.
 That’s because most organizations know they need case studies, but fall terribly short in execution.

 It’s kind of like that old saying, “It’s not just what you say, it’s how you say it.”

 There is an art to writing a case study that will be the proverbial milkshake bringing all the prospects to the yard.
 So, today I’m going to teach you everything you need to know on how to write a case study that attracts the right buyer personas and helps you close deals.

 (I'm also going to share my personal, free case study template with you that makes writing case studies a breeze!)

 Before we dive into the nuts and bolts of pulling together your case study, I want to give you a quick refresher on what a case study actually is.